-Except for the 2020 AGM due to the COVID-19 pandemic, shareholders are given the opportunity to vote in person or by proxy at general meetings.
+Shareholders are given the opportunity to vote at general meetings.
 However, as the authentication of shareholder identity information and other related integrity issues remain a concern, the Company has decided, for the time being, not to implement voting in absentia by mail or electronic means.